Dry Rot is not easy to identify and even more difficult to treat.

 You can book your survey here and we will dispatch a team within 24h.
 Our engineers will analyse signs of dampness or rot and advice on how to proceed with possible rot outbreaks.

 02 Gain access to infected areas.

-That includes damaged wood and plaster removal by a highly trained staff.
-This will allow us to assess and treat the affected wood under floorboards, stairs or in walls and basements.
+This includes damaged wood and plaster removal by a highly trained staff.
+This allows us to assess and treat the affected wood under floorboards, stairs or in walls and basements.

 03 Address underlying causes of dampness